hiibolt/niu-metis-documentation/src/chapter_3_2.md

 For the purpose of this example, we will be using NVIDIA's [base image](https://hub.docker.com/r/nvidia/cuda/), which has CUDA pre-installed.
 ### 3 - NVIDIA device files aren't always loaded on the compute node
-Occasionally, the `/dev` files for the NVIDIA GPUs dissapear on compute nodes.
+Occasionally, the `/dev` files for the NVIDIA GPUs disappear on compute nodes.

 To solve this, we use a relatively hacky but functional solution - running a CUDA-based binary to force them to load.

-For the sake of demonstration, we'll use the binary we developed in Chapter 2.2!
+For the sake of demonstration, we'll use the binary we developed in **Chapter 2.2**!

 ## Implementation
 First, let's create our project directory as we have in previous projects: